-If you don’t know where to start with your resume, you can find millions of resume examples and templates just an online search away.
+If you don’t know where to start with your resume, you can find millions of resume examples and templates by searching online.
 You should also meet with your career counselor or Career Accelerator program advisor for help on how to write a resume.
-Having an experienced partner makes applying for your first internship in America less daunting.
+Working with an experienced advisor makes applying for your first internship in America less daunting.

 Tip: Have others check your resume before you apply.
 Don’t be afraid of negative feedback.
 Share your resume with family members, career counselors, and friends.
 Ask for comments.
 It is better to find out before you apply that you misspelled a word or left out a good talking point.

-A Shorelight advisor can also support you with advice about soft skills for college students that employers seek out, virtual internships, F-1 visa and J-1 visa working conditions, and international student internship requirements.
-They can also direct you to academic support services, provide you with visa assistance, and more.
+A Shorelight advisor can also support you with advice about soft skills for college students that employers seek out, virtual internships, F-1 visa USA internship and J-1 visa working conditions, and international student internship requirements.
+They can also direct you to academic support services, provide you with visa assistance, help you write cover letters, and more.

 Cover Letter for Internships

 A cover letter is a document submitted with your resume when applying for an internship in the USA for international students or for job opportunities.
 The letter is usually one page long and contains a brief overview of your personal work history, skills, talents, and interests.
 A cover letter is usually specific to the job you are applying for, as it aligns your personal qualities and qualifications with the responsibilities outlined in the role description.